 But the right doesn’t rule steampunk, and thinking in terms of left or right, you’re either with us or against us, is part of the problem.
 Trump’s neofascism isn’t the only alternative to vindictive wokeness.
 Not every critic of cancel culture is an enemy of social justice.
 “Problematic” behavior isn’t incorrigible.
 Don’t attribute to malice that which can be adequately explained by stupidity.

 I was blind to racism in steampunk once.
-I didn’t realize how widespread sexism still was until the #MeToo movement happened.
+I didn’t realize how widespread sexism still was until #MeToo.
 If a person of color says something you did or said is racist, I know now to take them seriously.
 If a woman tells you something you did or said is sexist, listen to her.
 When you’re creating a costume or writing a story, it’s your responsibility to educate yourself.
 Don’t assume that just because it’s role-play or fiction, it’s fine.